TSCMC/TSCMC.github.io/rail-stations/kinoshita.md

 # Kinoshita

 Kinoshita station is a transfer-only station of the TruffleBahn system serving transfer between Marin Line and Edeleth Line.
-It also acts as current terminus of Marin Line
+It also acts as current terminus of Marin Line.

 ## Lines